How to capture gameplay from XBOX 360

 Step 1: Connect HD AV cable and capture card to XBOX 360

 For this example, with DVI2USB 3.0, you will need to hook up all capture equipment in the following manner:

 The HD AV cable will add a VGA output to the XBOX 360.
 The VGA cable will connect to DVI2USB 3.0 using a VGA to DVI adapter or VGA to DVI cable.
 From there, the VGA output will be converted to a digital format readable by a computer using the DVI2USB 3.0.
 When the DVI2USB 3.0 is plugged into the computer, the PC recognizes it as a high resolution video camera, and you can use the free Epiphan Capture Tool, or 3rd party software program to capture, stream or broadcast the video and audio from the xbox AV signals.
 The audio cable must be connected to the line-in port of your laptop or computer.
 If your computer does not have stereo RCA inputs, a 3.5mm converter will need to be used.

 Step 2: Start Capture Software

 Once the corresponding drivers are installed, any Frame Grabber device from Epiphan Systems will appear as a high resolution and high frame rate external camera.
-This means that you may use virtually any software package, including Adobe Premiere, Windows Media Encoder, and QuickTime to capture, record, or stream the video.
+This means that you may use virtually any software package, including Adobe Flash Media Live Encoder, Windows Media Encoder, and QuickTime to capture, record, or stream the video.
 In fact, some video capture programs allow you to broadcast your video live to an audience.
 Most software program that supports external video capture cards, TV tuners, and similar devices will be compatible with the Epiphan Systems frame grabber.
 For the purpose of this tutorial, we will be capturing video from XBOX 360 using Windows Media Encoder.